h2oai/sparkling-water/doc/src/site/sphinx/ml/sw_drf.rst

             val estimator = new H2ODRF().setLabelCol("CAPSULE")
             val model = estimator.fit(trainingDF)

-        By default, ``H2ODRF`` algorithm distinguishes between a classification and regression problem based on the type of the label column of the training dataset.
+        By default, the ``H2ODRF`` algorithm distinguishes between a classification and regression problem based on the type of the label column of the training dataset.
 If the label column is a string column, a classification model will be trained.
         If the label column is a numeric column, a regression model will be trained.
 If you don't want be worried about column data types, you can explicitly identify the problem by using ``ai.h2o.sparkling.ml.algos.classification.H2ODRFClassifier``